Riverscapes/ConfinementTool/ConfinementTool.md

 ***Raw Confining State***

-This is the name of a Polyline Feature Class that will be created in the GDB to store the raw confining state of the Stream Network.
+This is the name of a Polyline Feature Class that will be created in the FGDB to store the raw confining state of the Stream Network.

 > Note: This is does not contain the "Calculated Value" for confinement, even though this is the only required output for this tool.
-In order to calculate confinenemt, you must Segment the network and specify a value for the Output Confinement Calculated by Segments parameter.
+In order to calculate confinement, you must Segment the network and specify a value for the Output Confinement Calculated by Segments parameter.

-* The feature class will be overwriten if it already exists.
+* The feature class will be overwritten if it already exists.
 * None of the Original Segments or their attributes are retained in this feature class.

 Attribute Fields: